Ramses Exchange fire

 The Ramses Exchange fire was a significant fire that broke out on 7 July 2025 in the Ramses Exchange Central building, a major telecommunications hub located in downtown Cairo, Egypt.
 The incident caused substantial human and material losses and disrupted telecommunications services in several areas, making it a major event affecting the country's infrastructure and local community.
-3 days after the fire broke out, another fire broke out on 10 July 2025.
+Another fire broke out on 10 July 2025.

 Incident

 The fire erupted in administrative offices on the seventh floor of the ten-story Ramses Central building on the afternoon of Monday, 7 July 2025, at approximately 17:25 EEST.
 Local emergency services received reports from residents, and civil protection and firefighting units were dispatched to the site.

 The fire continued for about 13 hours, requiring support from Cairo's water utility company and necessitating the shutdown of electricity and natural gas to the building.
 The National Telecom Regulatory Authority began efforts to gradually restore affected services in the hours following the incident.